28 Apr Three Basics Before Engaging in Custom Software Development

 For any relationship to succeed, honest conversations are vital.
 The same goes for a relationship between a custom software developer and their client.

 At Inverse-Square, we know that if we tackle three conversations with our clients before beginning development, the process will be smoother for everyone involved.
-And even though those conversations can be difficult, they can be the key to the success of a custom web application development project.
+And even though those conversations can be difficult, they can be the key to the success of a custom software development project.

 3 Conversations to Have With Your Software Developer